bhalevy/scylla/docs/operating-scylla/procedures/cluster-management/replace-dead-node.rst

       sudo sed -e '/auto_bootstrap:.*/s/False/True/g' -i /etc/scylla/scylla.yaml

 #.
-Run the following command, replacing 172.30.0.186 with the listen_address / rpc_address of the node that you are restarting:
+Run the following command to replace the node known by the previous Host ID of the node you are restarting, 87a2b646-c968-4108-a38b-f8468b8b7360, by the restarted instance, that will be assigned a new, random, Host ID:

    .. code-block:: none

-      echo 'replace_address_first_boot: 172.30.0.186' | sudo tee --append /etc/scylla/scylla.yaml
+      echo 'replace_node_first_boot: 87a2b646-c968-4108-a38b-f8468b8b7360' | sudo tee --append /etc/scylla/scylla.yaml

 #.
 Run the following command to re-setup RAID